Example Activities, Destinations and Format

 Specific details for arrival, required kit and focus of the activities will vary (as advertised on our upcoming events page) and will be sent to you in advance.

-overnight usually a farm-based camp with simple facilities.
+overnight usually at a small, farm-based campsite with simple facilities.

 ARRIVAL